Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Evaluation of the data collected

 Course learners used the same learning items as self-learners, except that they also had the opportunity to exchange ideas and ask questions in the forum.
 They also took a final exam.

 The learning success of course learners is derived from the result of the final examination.
+This is passed if 50\% of the questions are answered correctly.
+These participants get a ``Record of Achievement''.
+All participants who visited at least 50\% of the items in a course get a ``Confirmation of Participation''.

-This is passed if 50\% of the questions are answered correctly.\\ It can be seen that of the 12468 course learners, 4550 are no-shows, 3145 did not reach the 50\% items threshold and 4773 successfully completed the course.
+It can be seen that of the 12{,}468 course learners, 4550 are no-shows, 3145 did not reach the 50\% items threshold and 4773 successfully completed the course.
 This corresponds to 38\% of all course learners.

-Figure (\ref{Res_fig4}) shows the correlation between the learning success (proportion of the total score achieved including the final exam) and the proportion of the learning items attended.
-While only a few participants achieved a high overall score despite having attended fewer learning items, the majority showed a clear positive correlation between the two variables.
-A simple linear regression model of the score achieved with the explanatory variable proportion of items visited achieves an $R^2=0.27$.
+To gain more insights on which the points percentage (total score) of the course learners may depend, we model this with a simple regression model where the points percentage depends linearly on the percentage of items visited, see Fig.~\ref{Res_fig4}.
+Here, besides the data points, the linear model with slope and intercept as well as the $R^{2}$ can be seen.
+While only a few participants achieved a high overall score despite having attended fewer learning items, the majority showed a clear positive correlation between the two variables as seen by the value of $R^{2}=0.27$.
+Note, that as a global model, the linear regression interpolates smoothly between different regimes of the data.

+Aggregated over all courses, 3299 participants tried the final exams and are included in this analysis.
 This underlines the significance of the learning materials visited for course success.

+When dividing the dataset into the three course blocks, Intro 1 to 3, Crypto 1 to 3, and Algorithms 1 to 2/3, we observe a qualitatively similar dependence on points percentage and items visited percentage: Participants using the content of the courses more actively performed better in the final exam.
+This is shown in Figs.~\ref{Res_fig4_Intro} to \ref{Res_fig4_Algo}.

-In Fig(\ref {Res_fig5}) we show that the mean of the number of items visited is significantly larger for the top performers of the courses (top 5\%, top 10\% and top 20\% of the participants) compared with the remaining participants.
-Here "top\textit{x}" means that a participant has achieved one of the \textit{x} highest percentage results (i.e. the result of a top 5 performer is not necessarily better than that of 95\% of the field of participants).
-The top performers visited more than 92\% of the items on average. \\
+For the course learners, we can furthermore relate the success of the final exam to the items visited.
+Figure~\ref{DistributionResults} gives an overview on the results achieved in the final exams.
+In Fig.~\ref{Res_fig5} we show that the mean of the number of items visited is significantly larger for the top performers of the courses (top 5\%, top 10\% and top 20\% of the participants) compared with the remaining participants.
+Here ``top\textit{x}'' means that a participant has achieved one of the \textit{x} highest percentage results.
+Surprisingly, the Top 5 performers attended slightly fewer items than the Top 10 and Top 20 performers.
+This may be due to the fact that some quantum professionals also attended the courses to relate them to their professional knowledge or to use the structure of the courses.
+Overall, the top performers visited more than 92\% of the items on average.